5 Best Books for Competitive Programming

 Do you have a dream to win a Gold Medal in the Olympics of Programming (ACM ICPC)?
 Do you want to ace your career with Google Kickstart or want to win a prize amount of $20,000 becoming a world champion in Facebook Hackercup, Google Code jam?
 Then you have to be an out-of-the-box problem solver.
 These are some most famous global algorithmic programming contests where programmers from all around the world put their coding skills to solve real-world problems with the power of thinking, creativity, collaboration, innovation, and the ability to perform under pressure.

-Competitive programming is nothing but a Sport where your code needs to beat others.
+Competitive programming is nothing but a sport where your code needs to beat others.
 So only solving a problem is not enough but you have to solve it in a most optimized way with the minimum time complexities and auxiliary space.
 Now if you want to code like that then you have to master the fundamentals and should learn in-depth concepts of every corner of programming, data structure, and algorithms.
 Only a good book can teach and guide you to become a Better Programmer.
 Here are some outstanding books which not only teach the syntax and semantics of programming languages but also help you to think, organize, and become a good problem solver, which is indeed the most important lesson for a coder.
 Also, if you want to lead the charts of competitive programming then get yourself enrolled in the Competitive Programming – Live course and enhance your problem-solving skills in one place only.

 - Every chapter is well organized and best for self-study.